jackschnair/bookstore/README.txt

 Query 7
 -By logging in as an author, you will have access to a special page that lists all the books that author has written called "Your Books".
 It functions in a similar way to the search book page in that you have option to add books to cart.
+A registered user can become an author when some publisher or the super user creates an author with their email on the "Add Author" page.

 Query 8
 -Please add this